Skip to content

 Research

-Tyche Institute publishes open working papers on verifiable AI evidence: provenance, integrity, human oversight, agent delegation, educational AI, open data, governance, and long-term validation.
-All deposits are versioned on Zenodo under permanent DOIs and released under CC BY 4.0.
+Tyche Institute publishes open research outputs on verifiable AI evidence: provenance, integrity, human oversight, agent delegation, educational AI, open data, governance, and long-term validation.
+Deposits are versioned under permanent DOIs; licensing is stated on each record.

-Working papers are preprints, not peer reviewed.
+Unless marked otherwise, working papers are preprints and not peer reviewed.
 Tyche Institute is a research entity, not an eIDAS trust service provider under Article 3(16) of Regulation (EU) No 910/2014.
 The papers do not provide legal advice, certify compliance, or claim that cryptographic evidence proves truth.

 The papers below form Tyche Institute's founding research corpus, assembled and formalised in May 2026 as the institute was constituted.
 Several outputs draw on multi-year operational notes, earlier drafts, and a sustained independent research programme that preceded formal registration.
 All works are preprints or working papers unless marked otherwise; the canonical version record is each paper's Zenodo deposit timestamp where a deposit exists, and the venue submission record otherwise.
 Peer-review outcomes will be reflected here as they arrive.

-Tyche Institute is registered in the Estonian Research Information System (ETIS) as a research institution; the deposited papers and the EATF reference implementation are indexed in ETIS as 7.1 preprints under Tyche Instituut, validated by the Estonian Research Council on 25 May 2026.
-See the author's ETIS profile at etis.ee/CV/Anton_Sokolov/eng .
+Tyche Institute is registered in the Estonian Research Information System (ETIS) as a research institution; the deposited papers and the EATF reference implementation are indexed in ETIS as 7.1 preprints under Tyche Instituut — an administrative publication-indexing step, not peer review or endorsement.
+See the institution's ETIS entry and the author's ETIS profile .

 conceptual